MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 - [Configuring DFSR to a Static Port - The rest of the story](https://techcommunity.microsoft.com/t5/ask-the-directory-services-team/configuring-dfsr-to-a-static-port-the-rest-of-the-story/ba-p/396746)
 - [Setting Up a Fixed Port for WMI](https://learn.microsoft.com/en-us/windows/win32/wmisdk/setting-up-a-fixed-port-for-wmi)
 - [RPC Load Balancing Best Practices](https://learn.microsoft.com/en-us/windows/win32/rpc/load-balancing-best-practices)

+### RPC Dynamic Port Allocation

+For most Windows services, it is not possible to specify a dedicated RPC server port.
+Some network administrators prefer to at least [change the system-wide RPC dynamic port range](https://learn.microsoft.com/en-us/troubleshoot/windows-server/networking/configure-rpc-dynamic-port-allocation-with-firewalls) from the default 49152-65535 interval to a narrower one, such as 5000-6000.

+However, this approach does not seem to provide any security benefits.
+Restricting the RPC port range does not prevent any hacking techniques or mitigate any security vulnerabilities, nor does it simplify the configuration of network firewalls.
+We have therefore decided against including this setting in the `DCFWTool`.

 ### RPC Filters